Trekonomics

 Trekonomics: The Economics of Star Trek is a 2016 book by French economist Manu Saadia.
 The book deals with the topic of the scarcity in the economy by looking at it in reverse.
 The author describes the 24th-century Star Trek universe in which scarcity does not exist at all.
 The book explores a post-scarcity age and how our society would need to change to adapt itself to such an environment.
 It looks at the expectations regarding automation and artificial intelligence and takes readers through a journey of the fictional, moneyless world of Star Trek.
 It also looks at the challenges to the Star Trek economy.

 Saadia concludes that "Post-scarcity is not so much a matter of material wealth or natural bounty, but an organizational option for society".

-In 2017 the narrated version of Trekonomics was nominated for an Audie Award and came out as a finalist.
+In 2017 the Trekonomics audiobook was a finalist for an Audie Award in the "Business/Personal Development" category.

 Summary

 Throughout human history, most people in the world had and still have to deal with scarcity of resources.
 Yet new technologies promising reduction or even elimination of scarcity are on the horizon.
 We must think about how to deal with this technological change.
 In the future of post-scarcity, we will not have to worry about money.
 We may not need to work to earn resources, which will be abundant, so we can escape from the fear of scarcity.
 Instead of that, we will work to get reputation and respect.

 Star Trek is the most famous example of the post-scarcity society.
 Saadia analysed the economics of Star Trek, based on various comments and observations related to this aspect as seen in various episodes of the show.
 He asks the readers "What would the world look like if everyone had everything they wanted or needed?"

 The author argues that while a warp drive may not be possible, post-scarcity economy is much more realistic.